Self-interacting quantum electron: Coset transformations vs F.-W.

 \section{Coset transformations vs F.-W.}

-Dirac clearly understood that electron is non-local particle since it has internal structure \cite{Dirac2,Dirac3}.
-Nevertheless, he successfully formulated linear relativistic wave equation for pointwise particle.
-Next progress should be achieved on the way of the second quantization of the bi-spinor amplitudes in order to take into account self-interaction, creation of pairs, etc. However higher orders of perturbation being formally applied to equations of motion arose under this ``stiff" method of quantization lead to divergences \cite{Dirac4} even in the case of QED with small coupling fine structure constant $\alpha=e^2/\hbar c \approx 0.007$.
+Dirac clearly understood that the electron is a non-local particle since it has internal structure \cite{Dirac2,Dirac3}.
+Nevertheless, he successfully formulated linear relativistic wave equation for point-like particle.
+The next step should be achieved in the procedure of second quantization of the bi-spinor amplitudes in order to take into account self-interaction, creation of pairs, etc. However higher orders of perturbation being formally applied to equations of motion arose under this ``stiff" method of quantization lead to divergences \cite{Dirac4} even in the case of QED with small coupling fine structure constant $\alpha=e^2/\hbar c \approx 0.007$.

-Trying to study non-local structure of electron, I avoid to use the second quantization \cite{Dirac1} using instead the smooth vector fields playing the role of LDV's of Dirac's electron \cite{Le1,Le4}.
-The main aim is to get non-linear wave equation expressing conservation law of relativistic energy-momentum operator and to study its lump (soliton-like) solution for the ``field shell" associated with the surrounding field of single electron.
-This equation should have solutions similar to well known t' Hooft-Polyakov regular monopole solution with finite energy \cite{tHP} but without additional Higgs fields.
-It should be proved (it is not done yet) that ``field shell" \emph{integrally} contains all processes treated in the standard QFT as vacuum polarization, etc.
+Trying to study non-local structure of electron, I avoid to use the second quantization \cite{Dirac1} using instead the smooth vector fields playing the role of LDV's (local dynamical variables) of Dirac's electron \cite{Le1,Le4}.
+The main aim is to get non-linear wave equation expressing the conservation law of relativistic energy-momentum operator and to study its lump (soliton-like) solution for the ``field shell" associated with the surrounding field of a single electron.
+This equation should have solutions similar to well known 't Hooft-Polyakov regular monopole solution with finite energy \cite{tHP} but without additional Higgs fields.
+It should be proved (it is not done yet) that the ``field shell" \emph{integrally} contains all processes treated in the standard QFT as vacuum polarization, etc.